 Yes.
 Visit the new and improved Financial Intelligence Tool, or FIT.

-- SAO has not audited the data – the reports database shows information provided directly by the local governments, and neither the state of Washington nor its agencies, officers, or employees can guarantee the accuracy or timeliness of the information.
+- SAO has not audited the data – the tool shows information provided directly by the local governments, and neither the state of Washington nor its agencies, officers, or employees can guarantee the accuracy or timeliness of the information.

-- Large variations from year to year may be due to annexations and incorporations of local governments, but these reports provide only raw numbers – not explanations.
+- Large variations from year to year may be due to a variety of reasons.
+These reports provide only raw numbers – not explanations.